fluxcd/source-controller/docs/spec/v1alpha1/gitrepositories.md

 # Git Repositories

-The `GitReposiory` API defines a source for artifacts coming from Git.
+The `GitRepository` API defines a source for artifacts coming from Git.
 The resource exposes the latest synchronized state from Git as an artifact in an archive.